dictyBase/dictybaseapis/README.md

 open a PR in the [go-genproto](https://github.com/dictyBase/go-genproto) repository where it will need to be manually reviewed.

+Additionally, when changes are merged to master, API documentation will be automatically generated using the protobuf documentation generator plugin.

 **Note: if making any updates to the `buf.gen.yaml` file, you need to run `buf beta mod update` to update the lock file.**